 However, there's a problem with web CMSs such as WordPress:

-Static site generators are applications run on the command line that compile a website.
+Static site generators are applications that run on the command line and compile a website.
 For example, you may have various pages defining a layout, some "include" files, a configuration file, and your content files.

 The static site generator reads your configuration file and pushes your content into the layout files, adds whatever includes are referenced (such as a sidebar or footer), and renders everything into HTML.
 Each page has the sidebar and other navigation included directly into it, as well as all the other layout code you've defined, ready for viewing.